Webinar | Metal additive manufacturing for critical applications

 Steve NARDONE – An international expert in metallic materials for power plants, Steve specializes in additive manufacturing (3D printing).
 He works with operators, assisting in materials assessment as part of root cause analysis, as well as remaining life assessment and creep damage evaluation.
 He also has extensive experience in quality assurance and technical audits associated with strategic spare part manufacture.
 Steve currently manages multidisciplinary projects focusing on the full range of materials used in the energy sector, such as integrating new manufacturing processes, including 3D printing, in industrial environments.

 You are most welcome to ask questions during the webinar and bring specific cases for discussion.
 Our experts will offer their advice, and any questions not answered during the webinar will be handled by email follow-up.
-Questions can be asked in English, French or Dutch.
+Questions can be asked in English, French, Dutch, Spanish or Italian.